 Common practice in earthdam embankment construction is to ensure the earthfill is partially dry when placed ready for compaction/densification.
-The target placement moisture content for the non-plastic (discrete particle) types of fill modeled theoretically herein is typically "2% dry of optimum".
+The target placement moisture content for the non-plastic (discrete particle) types of fill modelled theoretically herein is typically "2% dry of optimum".
 Optimum here refers to that moisture content which has been determined at the site laboratory to yield the highest packing density for that specific material, and optimum itself falls about 5% short of water saturation.
-Therefore, these earthfills start out between Points C and E on the hysteresis curve, both because they are not saturated, and little ambient water pressure is applied.
+Therefore, these earthfills start out between Points D and E on the hysteresis curve, both because they are not saturated, and no ambient water pressure is applied.

 Compacting the fill in a moist (3-phase) state has the advantage that interparticle cohesion facilitates the compactive effort by restraining the otherwise free movements of grains.
-This will be known to anyone who has tried compacting dry sand.
-On the other hand it renders the fill vulnerable to some degree of soil-structure collapse and readjustment if subsequently, after reservoir impoundment, conditions come to prevail where the system moves past Points E and F, towards Point G, whereupon all cohesion would be lost.
+On the other hand it renders the fill vulnerable to some degree of soil-structure collapse and readjustment if subsequently, after reservoir impoundment, conditions come to prevail where the system moves past Point E, towards Point G, whereupon all cohesion would be lost.